SkywardSyntax/Snake/README.md

 Everything you do here is contained within this one codespace.
 There is no repository on GitHub yet.
 If and when you’re ready you can click "Publish Branch" and we’ll create your repository and push up your project.
 If you were just exploring then and have no further need for this code then you can simply delete your codespace and it's gone forever.

-## Hello World Template
+## Snake Game

-This is a simple "Hello World" template using React and Next.js.
+This is a basic snake game implementation using React and Next.js.

 ### Features

-- **Hello World**: A basic component that displays "Hello World".
+- **Game Mode Selection**: Choose between the default game mode and the 'no Borders' game mode.
+- **Default Game Mode**: A basic snake game that includes a game board, snake, food, and basic controls.
+- **No Borders Game Mode**: A variation of the snake game where the snake comes through the opposing border instead of ending the game.
+- **Consistent Game Field**: The game field appearance is consistent in both default and no borders versions.
+- **Visually Appealing Game Selection Screen**: The game selection screen is visually appealing.
+- **Snake Movement Logic**: The snake ignores commands to move in the opposite direction.

 ### Installation